 Any staff member who submits to the staff member's department head a copy of his or her subpoena to serve as a juror or as a witness shall be granted time off for actual time for such duty and reasonable travel time when such absence occurs during his or her regularly scheduled hours of work.
 A copy of the subpoena must be retained at the departmental/unit level.
 Staff members shall be required to return to their jobs at the end of the daily court duty if there are more than four hours remaining in the work schedule.
 Employees normally scheduled to work on the second or third shift who are selected for court/jury duty will be expected to report for work in accordance with their assigned schedules if they are excused from such service before having served four hours or more.
 Appearance in court for traffic or other violations or as a party in a lawsuit must be charged to an appropriate leave balance or leave without pay.

 In accordance with state statutes, any person who is entitled to vote on Election Day may be absent up to four hours if the voter applies for the time off prior to Election Day.
 Supervisors may grant up to two consecutive hours off from regular duties with pay to vote and may determine when such time off is to be taken during the day.
 The employee may use annual leave or personal days for the remaining two hours.

 Educational leave with pay shall be granted to any employee who is required as a part of the job to enroll in or attend a college, university, training academy, short course, seminar, conference, or other meeting.

 Release time from the regular work schedule may be granted by unit heads to employees to attend university classes during normal working hours for their personal benefit provided:

 - the release time will not cause an undue hardship on the operations of the unit or upon the working conditions of other personnel in the unit; and

-- time missed from the normal work schedule for classified staff to attend such classes will be made up during the same workweek in which the absence(s) occurs.
+- any time missed from the normal work schedule for classified staff to attend such classes will be made up during the same workweek in which the absence(s) occurs; and

 Personal Leave (Classified Staff)